stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 * A command to copy between buffers.

 * The _vertex input stage_ of the pipeline to configure the structure of the vertex data.

-Device memory allocation and management is integral to the vertex buffer implementation - this topic is covered in the next chapter.

 ---